egoist/maid/README.md

 **Note:** The `--git-add` flag will automatically stage the `package.json`.
 If you have other changes to the package.json when that happens you could end up commiting those changes without intending to.

 The `--noop` flag ignores the next input.
-It's useful if you're using the default maidfile path configuration.
+It's useful if you're using the default maidfile path configuration with lint-staged.

+`--no-write` allows you to test the command without actually updating the package.json.
+Useful for both debugging and checking to ensure there are no command conflicts

 ## Development